ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 ![ozkary-data-engineering-prefect-flow-run](../../assets/2023/ozkary-data-engineering-pipeline-console-flows.png "Data Engineering Process Fundamentals- Pipeline Runs CLI")

-> 👍 Flow runs can also be visualized from the cloud dashboards
+> 👍 Flow runs can also be visualized from the cloud dashboards To get more telemetry details about the pipeline, we can look at the flow dashboards on the cloud.

 ![ozkary-data-engineering-prefect-flow-run](../../assets/2023/ozkary-data-engineering-pipeline-dashboard-runs.png "Data Engineering Process Fundamentals- Pipeline Runs Dashboard")

 ### GitHub Action to build and deploy the Docker image to Docker Hub

 So far, we have shown how to build and push our Docker images via the CLI.
 A more mature way to do this is to enable that process on a deployment pipeline.
 With GitHub, we have CI/CD pipelines that can automate this process.
-This pipeline can be trigger when a change is made to the code and a pull request is merged into the branch.
+This pipeline can be triggered when a change is made to the code, and a pull request (PR) is merged into the branch.
 This is called a GitHub action.
 A simple script to handle that automation is shown below:

 ```yml